studiociodo/GaribalDIY/libraries/Sim800l-mia/README.md

 The Purpose of This library is to use the module in the most easy way and transparent.
 Website: [Sim800l library](https://cristiansteib.github.io/Sim800l)

+## THIS LIBRARY WAS MODDED BY @studiociodo TO FIX A BUG DURING USAGE OF FUNCTION ON FIELD

 ##To download and Install.
 Go to [Releases](https://github.com/cristiansteib/Sim800l/releases) click the " Source Code (zip) " button, then rename the uncompressed folder to **Sim800l**.
   Check that the *Sim800l* folder contains Sim800l.cpp and Sim800l.h